 Another option is buying from a private seller, but understand that those transactions won’t come with any warranty or service support.

 Step 5 – Take Precautions

 Once you have the car chosen, take your time with all the paperwork and also make sure to test drive the car.
-If you are buying used, get the vehicle accident history from Car Fax and also get any and all paperwork regarding the maintenance history.
+If you are buying used, get the vehicle accident history from CARFAX and get any and all paperwork regarding the maintenance history.
 Also, it’s a good idea to get the vehicle inspected by a neutral third party mechanic — the cost of an inspection is well worth the comfort level knowing the vehicle is safe.
-Be mindful about feeling overly pressured.
+Be mindful of feeling overly pressured.
 This is a big decision and you should proceed at your own pace.

 By doing your research, knowing exactly how much car you can afford and by taking your time, you can turn your car buying experience into a pleasant one!

 Jeff Arevalo is a Financial Wellness Expert and has been with the Greenpath for over 13 years.
 He possesses a strong passion for helping others and takes great pride in providing strong financial education and effective money management tools to help make a difference in people’s lives.
 Jeff and his wife recently welcomed a baby boy to their family and are excited to navigate the world of parenthood for the first time.